Bulgarian Navy: Post Warsaw Pact

 The Bulgarian Communist Party was forced to give up its political monopoly on 10 November 1989 under the influence of the Revolutions of 1989.
 With the restoration of freedom from the Warsaw Pact entanglement, it became a member of NATO in 2004, and after several years of reforms, it joined the European Union and the single market in 2007, despite EU concerns over government corruption.

 In order to meet some of the NATO requirements, the Bulgarian government purchased a Wielingen-class frigate from Belgium in 2005.
 Wandelaar (F-912), built in 1977, was renamed to Drazki.
-That same year the Bulgarian ship Smeli took part as a full NATO member for the first time in NATO OAE (Operation Active Endeavour).
+That same year the Bulgarian frigate Smeli took part as a full NATO member for the first time in Operation Active Endeavour.
 In 2006, following a decision of the Bulgarian National Assembly, Drazki deployed as part of the United Nations Interim Forces in Lebanon (UNIFIL), patrolling the territorial waters of Lebanon under German command.
 This was the first time the Bulgarian Navy took part in an international peacekeeping operation.
 The Bulgarian government purchased two more Wielingen-class frigates and one Tripartite-class minehunter in 2007.

 On 21 July 2020 took place the official inauguration of the Maritime Coordination Center in Varna.
 This was an important step towards greater NATO and regional cooperation in the Black Sea region.